to slow down aging, injury and disease?

 Science Insider says, “people that work out the most have a huge advantage”.
 “That cells in their bodies are significantly younger.”
 These scientists studied telomers in 5382 adults.
 These adults had different activity levels.
 What is a telomer?
 A telomer is basically a protective tip (chromosome structures) on the end of your DNA that protects it from damage.
 These suffer from wear and tear over the years causing aging.
 This damage can also make you more susceptible to diseases like cancer.
 The results of the studies showed that people that did no exercise through to moderate exercise had very similar results, yet the cells of highly active adults were nearly 10 years younger.
 They categorised highly active adults as ones that do 5-6 hours of walking or biking per week or 2-6 hours of running.

-I guess we should be asking if that exercise is more important to you if you could have 10 more years with your family?
+I guess we should be asking ourselves if exercise would be more of a priority if we could have 10 more years with our families?

 According to Newsweek, A study at the German Leipzig University found that running, cycling and swimming slows cellular again the most.
 They studied 266 inactive volunteers between the ages of 30 and 60 years old.
 Each of these volunteers were randomly given an exercise regimen.
 These individuals worked out 3 days a week for 6 months.
 Both the endurance groups and resistance groups benefited.
 However, those that were given resistance training like crunches and pullups also had a beneficial effect on inflammation.
 This helps us to see that we need to incorporate cardio (endurance training) and resistance (strength training) to our exercise regime.